littensy/reflex/README.md

 ### 🎂 Producers

-**Producers** are state containers that combine methods to observe your state, and callbacks that change your state.
+**Producers** are the state containers that manage state updates and observe changes.

-**`createProducer()`** takes an initial state and a table of action callbacks, and returns a producer.
-Similar to Rodux, state is immutable, and must be modified by returning a new state object.
+**`createProducer()`** takes an initial state and a table of action callbacks.
+Like Rodux, all state is immutable, so action callbacks should return a new state table if a change is needed.

 ```ts
 const myProducer = createProducer({ count: 0 } satisfies State, {